Top 10 Must-Visit Destinations in Bavaria, Germany | Bavaria Travel Guide

 Highlights:

-• Bavaria’s capital with rich cultural values and vibrant city life.
+• Bavaria’s capital with a rich cultural hub and vibrant city life.

 • Marienplatz, Englischer Garten, Nymphenburg Palace.

-• BMW Museum, Olympic Park, famous Christmas markets.
+• BMW Museum, Olympic Park, and famous Christmas markets.

 Tips: